RADIUS Authentication

 Overview

-In this example, you add a new RADIUS server with an IP address of 172.16.98.1 and specify the shared secret password of the RADIUS server as Radiussecret1.
-The secret is stored as an encrypted value in the configuration database.
-Finally, you specify the source address to be included in the RADIUS server requests by the device.
-In most cases you can use the loopback address of the device, which in this example is 10.0.0.1.
+In this example, you add a new RADIUS server with an IP address of 172.16.98.1.
+You specify the shared secret password of the RADIUS server as Radiussecret1.
+The device stores the secret in the configuration database as an encrypted value.
+Finally, you specify the source address that the device uses in RADIUS server requests.
+In most cases, you can use the loopback address of the device, which in this example is 10.0.0.1.

 Configuration